MIRROR: Multi-Modal Pathological Self-Supervised Representation Learning via Modality Alignment and Retention: Related Work

 \subsection{Pathological Self-Supervised Learning}

-To overcome the scarcity of labeled data in Computational Pathology (CPath), a large amount of prior works~\cite{liu2020pdam,lin2022label,li2023task,fan2024revisiting,fan2024seeing} has explored unsupervised learning and transfer learning techniques.
+To overcome the scarcity of labeled data in Computational Pathology (CPath), a large amount of prior works~\cite{liu2020pdam,lin2022label,li2023task,fan2024revisiting,fan2024seeing,fan2025structuring} have explored unsupervised learning and transfer learning techniques.
 In recent years, SSL methods have gained increasing recognition for their superior potential in CPath, particularly in leveraging large-scale unlabeled Whole Slide Images (WSIs).
 Similar to general CV, SSL approaches in CPath can be broadly classified into three categories: contrastive~\cite{chen2022scaling,wang2022transformer,ciga2022self,ahmed2024pathalign,sun2024cpath}, generative~\cite{yang2023mrm,lu2023multi}, and hybrid~\cite{chen2024towards,xu2024whole,vorontsov2023virchow,koohbanani2021self}.
+In the contrastive learning paradigm, HIPT~\cite{chen2022scaling} introduces a hierarchical contrastive strategy tailored to multi-resolution WSIs, while CTransPath~\cite{wang2022transformer} combines CNN and Transformer backbones to enhance feature generalizability.
+PathAlign~\cite{ahmed2024pathalign} and CPath-Omni~\cite{sun2024cpath} extend contrastive SSL to multi-modal contexts by aligning histopathology images with textual descriptions or clinical reports.
+Among generative methods, MRM~\cite{yang2023mrm} proposes masked relation modeling for joint pretraining on medical images and genomics, whereas MMP-MAE~\cite{lu2023multi} leverages mixed attention and modality-specific masked modeling to integrate differently stained images.
+Hybrid approaches seek to combine the strengths of both paradigms.
+UNI~\cite{chen2024towards}, GigaPath~\cite{xu2024whole}, and Virchow~\cite{vorontsov2023virchow} adopt DINOv2-based~\cite{oquab2023dinov2} self-distillation frameworks and scale up to millions of pathology slides, aiming to establish general-purpose foundation models.
+Self-Path~\cite{koohbanani2021self} employs multi-task self-supervised learning to improve representation quality in low-label regimes.

 Multi-modal pathological SSL enhances the model's ability to learn comprehensive pathological representations by integrating diverse inputs from the diagnostic process.
 This includes combining WSIs with clinical reports or text captions~\cite{singhal2023large,lu2024visual,li2024llava}, incorporating transcriptomics data~\cite{jaume2024transcriptomics}, and fusing images from different staining techniques~\cite{lu2023multi,jaume2024multistain}.
+CONCH~\cite{lu2024visual} leverages the CoCa~\cite{yu2022coca} framework to train on paired WSI-text data, while LLaVA-Med~\cite{li2024llava} adapts a vision-language assistant for biomedical instruction tuning.
+MADELEINE~\cite{jaume2024multistain} improves the model’s ability to interpret differently stained images by jointly pretraining on Hematoxylin and Eosin (H\&E) and Immunohistochemistry (IHC) slides.
 However, these methods often overlook the inherent redundancy in WSIs and other inputs, leading to the indiscriminate learning of both disease-relevant and disease-irrelevant information, which hampers the models' performance and efficiency.